Whiteknight/CSPath/docs/index.md

 * Performance of CSPath paths will be drastically decreased compared to LINQ expressions (runtime parsing effort plus reflection overhead).
 * CSPath paths are not checked at compile-type.
 Typos and errors will not be found until runtime.
 * CSPath paths are not resilient against refactoring.
-Changes in your object structure will break existing CSPath path strings.
+Changes in your object structure may break existing CSPath path strings.

 These issues not withstanding, there are some (rare) occasions when CSPath might still help your project.
 See if most of these conditions are true:

-* Your object structure doesn't change much, or you use semantic versioning and your CSPath path strings can be tied to major version numbers
+* Your object structure doesn't change much, but what you're searching for may change dynamically
+* Your objects are semantically versioned, and you can tie your path strings to specific major version numbers
+* Your object structure changes rapidly or is not fixed, but you need to be able to search for specific things no matter their location
 * Your use-case is dynamic in nature and cannot be satisfied by normal LINQ methods or other object-traversal techniques.
 * Your path strings are not known at compile time

-If your use-case meets all these requirements, and you understand the problems with using this tool, CSPath can be a helpful and handy little tool to have around.
+If these sound like your use-case and you understand the possible problems, CSPath can be a helpful and handy little tool to have around.